howion/notes/notes/logic-and-computation/10-propositional-logic.md

 ## Def.
 Formation Sequence for Propositional Formulas

-> Let's stick to ordinary infix notation from now on until we define the syntax first-order logic.
+> Let's stick to ordinary infix notation from now on until we define the syntax of first-order logic.

 A finite sequence $(F_0, ..., F_n)$ is called a **formation sequence** for the formula $F$ if $F = F_n$ and for all $i \leq n$, either